melj32app/docs/src/pages/integrations/apptentive/event/index.md

 4. Select the **Apptentive** output configuration group to configure an output event configuration.
 5. Enter a Configuration Name and your Apptentive configuration settings and click **Save**.

-### Configure Events and User Attributes to pass to Apptentive in mParticle Dashboard
+### Configure Events, Screens, and User Attributes to pass to Apptentive in mParticle Dashboard
 1. Select **Connections**.
 2. Select the Input for the connection definition.
 3. Click **Connect Output**.
-4. Select the **Apptentive** configuration.
+4. Select the **Apptimize** configuration.
 5. Enter your connection configuration settings.
 6. Toggle the Status to **Sending**.
 7. Click **Save**.

 ## Configure Interactions within Apptentive:
 1. Create a new Apptentive Dashboard or use an existing one.
-2. Be sure to trigger all Events within your app while connected to Apptentive.
+2. Be sure to trigger all Events and Screens within your app while connected to Apptentive.
 This will ensure that the kit is set up properly and all Events are available for use within Apptentive.
 To view which Events have been triggered and are available, go to **Interactions** then **Events** on your Apptentive Dashboard.
 3. From the **Interactions** tab of Apptentive, set up the desired Interaction.
 Configure the wording, then set targeting using Events and/or Person Custom Data, then Launch.

-Note: if launching in a production app, real customers will be eligible to see the Interaction.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: if launching in a production app, real customers will be eligible to see the Interaction.
 We recommend testing in a dev app prior to launching in production.

 For full details on the Apptentive mParticle integration, please refer to the Apptentive documentation:
 * [iOS](https://learn.apptentive.com/knowledge-base/mparticle-integration-ios/)